 Val Jeanty and Risha Rox: Ritual Merging

-Sound artist Val Jeanty and performance artist Risha Rox – two Caribbean American artists whose work explores the diaspora, death, ritual, the ancient past and an envisioned future – are currently developing a live art show in which they create a ritual, merging Jeanty’s soundscape and projection work with Rox’s live painting of human canvases.
+Sound artist Val Jeanty and performance artist Risha Rox – two Caribbean American artists whose work explores the diaspora, death, ritual, the ancient past and an envisioned future – are currently developing a live art show in which they foster a ritual that merges Jeanty’s soundscape and projection work with Rox’s live painting of human canvases.
 The final product will be a potent ritual, with the black body as focal site of breath work, movement, projection, sound and visuals.
-Roulette Intermedium seeks to commission and present the world premiere of the work in Fall 2019/Spring 2020.

 Informed by the legacies of Haitian Voodoo, Jamaican Pukumina, New Orleans funereal processions, Americana, Afro-Caribbean carnival, Black speculative fiction, and the creative energy of Afrofuturism, the intention of this work, which exists in the complex bardo between mortality and immortality/despair and joy/past and future/the literal surface and figurative core, is to inspire reflection, reverence and most of all, action.